NSTiwari/Mobile-VisionLM/README.md

 # Acknowledgment:
 <img src="https://github.com/NSTiwari/Mobile-VisionLM/blob/main/assets/dev-logo.png">

-This project was developed as part of Google's AI Developer Programs AI sprint.
+This project was developed as part of Google's AI Developer Programs AI Sprint.
 Thanks to the AIDP Team for their generous support in providing GCP credits and Colab units to help facilitate this project.